 The basis of accounting is a set of guidelines that determine when financial events are recorded.
 The Township has elected to present its financial statements on the cash basis of accounting.
-This basis of accounting is a basis of accounting other than accounting principles generally accepted in the United States of America.
+This basis of accounting is a basis of accounting other than generally accepted principles.
 Under the Township's cash basis of accounting, receipts and disbursements are recorded when cash is received or paid.